-Our brain controls the body by means of large string-like structures called nerves.
-These nerves can be considered like threads controlling our movements, just like puppets.
-This, therefore, is a connection between our brain and other body parts.
+Our brain controls the body using large string-like structures called nerves.
+Just as puppet strings control our movements, these nerves can be considered threads.
+Therefore, is a connection between our brain and other body parts.
 Any injury or break in this connection can lead to the brain losing control over that part.

-A Brachial Plexus is a group of nerves present in our hands, right from the shoulders to our fingers.
-This connection when damaged through nerve injury or loss of sensitivity can cause Brachial plexus injury.
+A Brachial Plexus is a group of nerves in our hands, from the shoulders to our fingers.
+When damaged through nerve injury or loss of sensitivity, this connection can cause Brachial plexus injury.

-This injury can be caused because of many reasons such as accidents or increased pressure on the hand, injury caused during birth being the most common one.
-This injury cuts out the connection between the brain and the arm and can lead to a seize in arm movements or hand movements or even shoulder movements.
+An injury to the hand can be caused by many things, including accidents or increased pressure on the hand, with damage caused during birth being the most common cause.
+This injury cuts out the connection between the brain and the arm and can lead to a seizure in arm movements, hand movements, or even shoulder movements.

-This injury is usually caused by complications in birth.
+Complications at birth usually cause this injury.
 This injury, therefore, has a higher chance of being present since birth, although there could be other reasons like accidents.

 This injury can lead to a loss in the ability to move your hind limb/s.
-However, this doesn’t mean that it isn’t possible to get better at all.
-Brachial Plexus Injury can be treated by occupational therapy which we will discuss now.
+However, this doesn’t mean that it isn’t possible to get better.
+Occupational Therapists can treat Brachial Plexus Injury, which we will discuss now.

 Treating Brachial Plexus Injuries

-Being incapable of moving a part of your body such as your arm which has always helped us to perform various day-to-day activities can be very difficult.
-This gives one a feeling of disparity, but you don’t have to be despair because there is therapy to make you better.
+Being incapable of moving a part of your body, such as your arm, has always helped us perform various day-to-day activities.
+It gives one a feeling of disparity, but you don’t have to be despairing because there is therapy to make you better.

 Occupational Therapy is a practical method to adapt and learn skills to live normally.